Slave states and free states: Utah Territory

 Although it did not become a state until 1896, as an organized territory, Utah legalized slavery under the 1852 territorial Act in Relation to Service and similar Act for the Relief of Indian Slaves and Prisoners.

 Brigham Young and his group of Mormon pioneers had arrived in Utah in 1847, during the Mexican–American War, when Utah Territory was Mexican territory.
 They ignored the Mexican ban on slavery.
 They viewed slavery as consistent with the Mormon view on Black people.

-On June 19, 1862, fulfilling a part of his 1860 campaign platform, President Lincoln signed the law ending slavery in Utah Territory and all other territories.
+On June 19, 1862, fulfilling a part of his 1860 campaign platform, President Lincoln signed a law ending slavery in Utah Territory and all other territories.

-End of slavery
+California

+While California's state constitution outlawed slavery, the 1850 Act for the Government and Protection of Indians allowed the indenture of Native Californians.
+This law provided for apprenticing or indenturing Indian children to Whites, and also punished vagrant Indians by hiring them out to the highest bidder at a public auction if the Indian could not provide sufficient bond or bail.
+The new settlers took 10,000 to 27,000 California Native Americans as forced laborers, including 4,000 to 7,000 children.
+In April 1863, after the declaration of the Emancipation Proclamation, the California legislature abolished all forms of legal indenture and apprenticeship for Native Americans.